Legal Document Review: A Comprehensive Guide for Legal Teams

 • AI-powered tools like contract lifecycle management (CLM) software can automate routine tasks such as clause identification, metadata extraction, and compliance document review, reducing time and costs significantly.

-• Legal document review is one of the most time-intensive and costly stages of any legal process.
+• Legal document review is the process where attorneys, paralegals, and legal teams examine electronic and paper documents to identify relevant evidence, determine privilege, and ensure compliance.
 According to a RAND Corporation study, document review accounts for roughly 73% of total document production costs in litigation — a figure that reflects how much manual review work slows legal teams down and strains budgets.

-Yet the stakes are too high to cut corners.
-Whether reviewing contracts for due diligence, case files for litigation, or vendor agreements for compliance, missing a single clause or misclassifying a document can change the outcome of an entire matter.
+Missing a single clause or misclassifying a document can change the outcome of an entire legal matter.

 In this blog, we’ll explain how to review documents effectively in a legal context, covering how to do document review from collection through production.
 Whether you’re reviewing legal documents for litigation, compliance, or due diligence, you’ll find practical strategies to make the process faster and more accurate.